janbenictd0115/janus/README.md

-# janusBoljoon, officially the Municipality of Boljoon, (Cebuano: Lungsod sa Boljoon; Tagalog: Bayan ng Boljoon), is a 5th class municipality in the province of Cebu, Philippines.
+Boljoon, officially the Municipality of Boljoon, (Cebuano: Lungsod sa Boljoon; Tagalog: Bayan ng Boljoon), is a 5th class municipality in the province of Cebu, Philippines.
 According to the 2015 census, it has a population of 16,344 people.[3]

 Boljo-on, as locally called on, has a total land area of 117.00 km2 (45.17 sq mi).